vmware-tanzu/velero/site/content/docs/main/start-contributing.md

 ### Finding your way around

 You may join the Velero community and contribute in many different ways, including helping us design or test new features.
 For any significant feature we consider adding, we start with a design document.
-You may find a list of currently in progress new designs here: https://github.com/vmware-tanzu/velero/pulls?q=is%3Aopen+is%3Apr+label%3ADesign.
+You may find a list of in progress new designs here: https://github.com/vmware-tanzu/velero/pulls?q=is%3Aopen+is%3Apr+label%3ADesign.
 Feel free to review and help us with your input.

 You can also vote on issues using :+1: and :-1:, as explained in our [Feature enhancement request][3] and [Bug issue][4] templates.
 This will help us quantify importance and prioritize issues.